Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/003_documentation.md

 ### 1. Structurize the current folders

 Bring more structure to the current documentation folders, and use GitHub "markdown-preview" feature.
-The docs can be searched via GitHunb search function.
+The docs can be searched via GitHub search function.
 This also means adding additional links from each document to other documents to make things more discoverable.

 ### 2. Use GitHub pages